housing & healthcare (EN) sub

 4. What do these benefits mean for hospitality workers?

-- Full access to NHS healthcare
+- Access to NHS healthcare (depending on status and conditions)

 5. United Kingdom in the European context